natemac/batocera-service-sunshine-flatpak/README.md

    https://<batocera-ip>:47990/
    ```

-   (Accept the self‑signed cert the first time.)
+   (Accept the self-signed cert the first time.)
 2. Set a username/password if prompted.
 3. In **Audio/Video**, leave **Audio Sink** empty (default) so the service’s `PULSE_SINK` takes effect.
 4. On your TV/phone, open **Moonlight**, select the host, enter the PIN in Sunshine’s UI.